5 Ideas for Wild Winter Fun

 4. Wild Turkey Flock Watch

 Snow-covered ground is not only ideal for studying rabbits, but turkeys, too!
 During the winter, wild turkeys gather at backyard bird feeders and typically travel across the landscape in flocks.
-Volunteers are needed to keep their eyes out for turkeys and report their flock sightings online with the NH Fish and Game Department.
+Volunteers are needed to keep their eyes out for turkeys and report their flock sightings online with the New Hampshire Fish and Game Department.
 The public-generated data fill gaps in Fish and Game’s existing flock data, adding to the Department’s understanding of the abundance and distribution of turkeys during New Hampshire’s challenging winter months.
-Last winter, volunteer turkey watchers submitted 2,118 flock reports, totaling 38,436 turkeys.
+In previous winters, volunteer turkey watchers submitted over 2,000 flock reports, totaling more than 38,000 turkeys!

-Between January 1 and March 31, you can submit your flock sightings online at www.wildlife.state.nh.us/surveys/turkey.
+Between January 1 and March 31, visitors and residents in New Hampshire can submit flock sightings online at www.wildlife.state.nh.us/surveys/turkey.

 5. Great Backyard Bird Count